It takes 40 yards of piping to make 8 cushions. Crazy. I checked my math at least 5 times.

-- Use marine-grade foam, which is more "airy" and dries quickly.
-I ordered a sheet of foam from The Foam Factory.
+- Use marine-grade foam, which is more "airy" and dries quickly, like from The Foam Factory.
 When you compare to store-bought cushions, the quality of foam is drastically different.
-Even outdoor cushions are often made with the softer foam that yellows and disintegrates over time.
-This stuff is sturdy.
-A 4" thick sheet runs you ~$300.

-- Order Dacron, a polyester layer, with the foam, to give the cushions pop.
-See below.
+- Order Dacron, a polyester layer, with the foam, to give the cushions "pop."